 What is Firebase?

 Firebase is a real-time engine with background connectivity.
 Moreover, it’s an entire ecosystem for building web and mobile apps.
 Google presently acquires Firebase.
-The Google Firebase is a much more complete solution than MongoDB as it has many services like hosting, storage, cloud function, machine learning, and much more.
+The Google Firebase is a much more complete solution than MongoDB development service as it has many offerings like hosting, storage, cloud function, machine learning, and much more.

 For my non-technical readers, Firebase is a Backend-as-a-Service.
 Furthermore, it provides a real-time database and backend as a service.
 The real-time database is perfect when you want your data to remain synchronized across all of your app users.